Translation Meta Data in FAL

 See screen below for how it would look like

-#5 Updated by Mathias Schreiber almost 3 years ago
+#5 Updated by Mathias Schreiber about 3 years ago

 Closing the ticket won't help.